pcewing/elixir-logstash/README.md

 Make sure to include *:tzdata* in the applications portion of the mix file.

 #### Off-topic Notes
 I use the [docker-elk][DockerElk] project to easily deploy a local ELK stack; however, by default it only sets up a TCP input for Logstash.
-See my fork of that branch for the necessary configuration changes.
+See my fork of that project for the necessary configuration changes.
 These include:

 - Add a UDP input for Logstash in the config.
 - Forward a UDP port for the UDP input in the docker-compose YAML file.